-With Lauth by your side, your child is never just a runaway.
+With Lauth by your side, your missing child is never just a runaway.

 Searching for Missing & Endangered Children

-Even the most funded, experienced, well-staffed police departments have to make difficult decisions regarding where their money and manpower goes.
-This means that the label of “runaway” in cases of minor children who run away from home—especially if the child has a documented history of running away—often forces the file to the bottom of an investigator’s pile.
+Even the most funded, experienced, well-staffed police departments have to make difficult decisions regarding where their money and manpower goes, even in the case of missing children.
+This means that the label of “runaway” in cases of minor missing children who run away from home—especially if the child has a documented history of running away—often forces the file to the bottom of an investigator’s pile.
 Leads are lost and the trail goes cold while families in crisis wait desperately for answers.
-At Lauth, we never label missing and endangered children as runaways.
+At Lauth, we never label missing children as runaways.
 We know a child on their own is a child at risk, and we treat every stage of the investigation with dogged due-diligence.

 A private investigator like the missing person investigators of Lauth have a tiny fraction of the caseload that law enforcement personnel juggle every day.
+We can prioritize your missing child case in the interest of swiftest recovery.
 Hiring a missing person investigator in tandem with an official law enforcement investigation means that during the crucial first 48 hours of your child’s disappearance, there are always experienced and dedicated eyes on your child’s case as a priority can be the difference between acquiring invaluable information and losing a lead.
 One of the glowing advantages of hiring a private investigator to find your missing child or teen is more autonomy than the average law enforcement officer or investigator.
 Our investigators can follow leads beyond the bounds of the police’s jurisdiction, and work in tandem as necessary to facilitate the location and recovery of missing children who are at risk and endangered.

 Case Study | Missing Person | Runaway Teen

 Sometimes law enforcement can have difficulty following a runaway’s trail.
 That’s where missing person investigators come in.